summeraiyixi/yiai0424_quiz_8/README.md

 * Setup Function:

-  - Use setup() function to add each frame to array called animation
+  - add each frame to array called animation

-* Creating Sprite Objects:
+* Creating Objects:

   - Creates multiple instances and initializes
   - specifying positions and speed